How do I troubleshoot SMTP connectivity or timeout issues with Amazon SES?

 If you're still having connectivity or timeout issues after troubleshooting the TCP connection, then check if there are problems with SSL/TLS.

-1. From an Amazon EC2 Linux instance, run the openssl command, similar to the following:
+1. From an Amazon EC2 Linux instance, run the openssl command, replacing email-smtp.us-east-1.amazonaws.com with the Amazon SES SMTP endpoint that you're using:

 openssl s_client -crlf -connect email-smtp.us-east-1.amazonaws.com:465 openssl s_client -crlf -starttls smtp -connect email-smtp.us-east-1.amazonaws.com:587

-Note: If the location of the default certificate authority (CA) bundle file has been modified, you might experience problems running these commands.
+Note: If you've modified the location of the default certificate authority (CA), you might experience problems running these commands.
+Be sure to identify the location of the default CA bundle file when you installed openssl.

 2. Note the output.
 The expected responses are SMTP 220 and SMTP 250.